 In 2016 Teddy released Little Windows, a record of original duets with singer Kelly Jones.
 The album was recorded live to tape and features an all-star band of backing musicians.
 Teddy also produced Dori Freeman’s debut album which was hailed by The New York Times as one of the year’s best https://www.nytimes.com/2016/02/07/arts/music/new-albums-from-infamous-stringdusters-trixie-whitley-and-others.html?_r=0

-2017 sees the release of the long-awaited Shelby Lynn & Allsion Moorer duets record produced by Thompson.
-Not Dark Yet released in August.
+2017 saw the release of the long-awaited Shelby Lynn & Allsion Moorer duets record, Not Dark Yet, produced by Thompson.

 Happy Traum’s decades-long involvement in traditional and contemporary folk music has brought him recognition as a performer, writer, editor, teacher, recording artist and first-rate fingerstyle guitarist.
 He was a student of blues guitar legend Brownie McGhee, who was a major influence on his guitar style.
 An active participant in the legendary Greenwich Village folk scene, Happy made his recording debut in 1963 with Bob Dylan, Phil Ochs, Pete Seeger, Gil Turner and others, and later recorded three duets with Dylan on his Greatest Hits, Vol. 2 album.
 He has since played in concerts, clubs and festivals throughout the U.S., Canada, Europe, Australia and Japan, both solo and with his late brother, Artie Traum.
 He has released numerous CDs and has performed and/or recorded with Dylan, Levon Helm, John Sebastian, Larry Campbell, Chris Smither, Maria Muldaur, Eric Andersen, Rory Block, Allen Ginsberg and many other major figures in the folk music world.